-Areas for improvement Recommendations [A.1] - -
+Areas for improvement Recommendations [A.1] - Guernsey should maintain its stated intention to include the required provision in all future tax treaties.

 [A.2] Provide roll-back of bilateral APAs in appropriate cases

 Jurisdictions with bilateral advance pricing arrangement ("APA") programmes should provide for the roll-back of APAs in appropriate cases, subject to the applicable time limits (such as statutes of limitation for assessment) where the relevant facts and circumstances in the earlier tax years are the same and subject to the verification of these facts and circumstances on audit.